Chemical companies want you to believe that antibacterial hand soaps are better than plain soap at protecting you from spreading viruses.

 - Handwashing and bathing: Plain soap.
 And warm water…for at least 30 seconds.

 - All-purpose cleaner and disinfectant: Mix equal parts hydrogen peroxide and distilled white vinegar.
 Spray on kitchen counters, bathroom fixtures, other surfaces to kill 90 percent of bacteria and spores.
-A fragrant essential oil is a nice optional addition.
+Add a fragrant essential, if desired.

-- Glass cleaner: Mix equal parts distilled white vinegar and water, then spray.
+- Glass cleaner: Mix equal parts distilled white vinegar and water in a spray bottle and make glass sparkle.

 - Toilet bowl cleaner: Pour 1/2 cup distilled white vinegar into toilet.
 Add 1/2-cup baking soda.
 Scrub bowl while the mixture bubbles and foams.